Campus Holiday Food Drive To Benefit the Mid-South Food Bank

 - serves the hungry in 31 counties, including 12 counties in Tennessee, one in Arkansas, and 18 in Mississippi.

-- benefits nearly 300 charitable feeding programs, such as the Boys and Girls Club, Neighborhood Christian Center and the Salvation Army
+- benefits numerous charitable feeding programs, such as the Boys and Girls Club, Neighborhood Christian Center and the Salvation Army

-Assisting the Mid-South Food Bank, which is located a few blocks away on South Dudley Street, allows the Health Science Center to reinforce our commitment to our mission, which includes improving health through public service.
+Assisting the Mid-South Food Bank, which is located a few blocks away from UT Health Science Center on South Dudley Street, allows UTHSC to reinforce our commitment to our mission of improving health through public service.
 We encourage each employee and student to bring a bag of food for the campus food drive.
-Please visit our website: uthsc.edu/fooddrive.

 Drop Box locations

 Drop-off boxes have been strategically located throughout the campus.
 Look for boxes in the following buildings: